brittonlaroche/realm/inventoryDemo/README.md

 ![app](./img/appId.png)

 #### 3.4.
-Install Andoid SDK 10.0 API Level 29
+Install Android SDK 10.0 API Level 29
 Ah, the sheer joy of working with android mobile apps begins with the all the dependencies!
-Now we need to download the andoroid sdk 10.0 API level 29.
+Now we need to download the android sdk 10.0 API level 29.
 Click the menu popup in the lower right telling you that you need to install the new Android SDK API level 29 for this project and install it.
 In case you missed the subtle prompt at the bottom right to install the SDK 10 API Level 29, and you did not click to install, you have another option by going to the menu bar and selecting __Tools > SDK Manager__

 ![SDK](./img/androidSDK.png)

 After the SDK 10.0 with API level 29 has installed you will notice that the build has begun.
 You can click the build tab at the lower left to see it running.

 #### 3.5.
-Install Andoid Virtual Devices
+Install Android Virtual Devices
 The final step is to download at least 3 different android virtual devices.
 I prefer a Galaxy, Nexus and a Pixel.
-The AVD's can be managed and downlaoded from the AVD Manager located in the main menu under __Tools > AVD Manager__
+The AVD's can be managed and downloaded from the AVD Manager located in the main menu under __Tools > AVD Manager__

 ![AVD](./img/androidAVD.png)

 #### 3.6.
 Launch the Android Application
-You can run the Inventroy Demo on a single AVD.
+You can run the Inventory Demo on a single AVD.
 Just press the green arrow on the toolbar and it will run the AVD selected in the drop list to the left.
-However to show syncronization to Atlas and then back to multiple devices you may want to run the application on multiple AVDs.
+However to show synchronization to Atlas and then back to multiple devices you may want to run the application on multiple AVDs.

 ![AVD](./img/runMutiple.png)

 #### 3.7.
-Run on Mutliple Devices
+Run on Multiple Devices
 Once the dialog is open, select two or three devices to run the demo on.
-It is helpful to show syncronization across devices.
-I trypically have two devcies in the same store and one device in another store.
-I like to show how changing the Store ID in the Item Manintenace console can move items off of the current stores device and have it added to the other stores device in real time.
+It is helpful to show synchronization across devices.
+I typically have two devices in the same store and one device in another store.
+I like to show how changing the Store ID in the Item Maintenance console can move items off of the current stores device and have it added to the other stores device in real time.

 <img src="./img/multipleAVD.png" width="400">